PHILADELPHIA REFLECTIONS

 Independence Hall

-Until this year, there was a Beautiful Mall stretching north from Independence Hall to the approaches of the Benjamin Franklin Bridge.
-Concealing an enormous parking garage underground, the surface looked like a several-block lawn lined with flowering trees in the spring, framing the beautiful Eighteenth Century building (just as the mall in Washington leads to the Washington monument.)
+Until this year, there was a Beautiful Mall stretching north from the State House (Independence Hall) to the approaches of the Benjamin Franklin Bridge.
+Concealing an enormous parking garage underneath it, the surface looked like a several-block lawn lined with flowering trees in the spring, framing the beautiful Eighteenth Century building (just as the mall in Washington leads up to the Washington Monument.)

-Stretching from Independence Hall east to the Delaware River is another mall filled with historical buildings like Carpenters Hall , the First Bank(Girard's) and second bank (Biddle's) Banks, the Old and the New Custom houses, the American Philosophical Society, and others.
-The eastern mall was the property of the State of Pennsylvania when it was created, it seemed more economical to the frugal rural legislature to turn it over to the federally funded National Park Service, joining the mall stretching northward.
+Stretching from Independence Hall east to the Delaware River is another mall filled with historical buildings like Carpenters Hall , the First Bank(Girard's) and Second Bank (Biddle's), the Old and the New Custom houses, the American Philosophical Society, and others.
+The eastern mall was the property of the State of Pennsylvania when it was created, but it soon seemed more economical to the frugal rural legislature to turn it over to the federally funded National Park Service, joining the mall stretching northward.
 Well, somebody got another ton of federal money appropriated, and now we are filling the north mall with buildings which largely hide Independence Hall from the passersby.
+With just a few more Congressional earmarks, the imposing beauty of the mall will be submerged, but it hasn't quite reached that point yet.
 There is a perfectly enormous New Visitors Center, containing a couple of auditoriums and a big bookstore.
 Mostly the concept seems to be to provide a place to get out of the rain if you are an out of town visitor, provide public bathrooms, and a place to get a hot dog.
 At least the visitors center is red brick, and arched, with white woodwork.
 At the far northern end is an overwhelming stark granite block of a building, which will open July 4, 2003.
 It is a Constitution Center, claimed to be an interactive museum, and we shall see what we shall see.
-The looming monolith overwhelms and blocks the view to Independence Hall, and it better be good.
+The looming monolith overwhelms and blocks the view to Independence Hall, and it better be good, when the insides get finished.

 {Free Quaker Meeting}